pfheatwole/thesis/source/canopy_geometry.rst

    LE = \left\langle x, y, z \right\rangle + c \, \mat{R} \vec{\hat{x}}

-And to compute the coordinates of a point :math:`P` at on a position :math:`0
-\le p \le 1` along a section chord:
+And to compute the coordinates of a point :math:`P` at a position :math:`0 \le p \le 1` along a section chord:

 .. math::